 - Open Cortana’s search box.

-- Select Network Adapter and click Run the troubleshooter.
+- Under Additional troubleshooter, select Network Adapter and click Run the troubleshooter.

 - Select the required network adapter option, and press the Next button.